sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 ## Etcd clusters

 Some issues require you to investigate the state of the etcd cluster or data stored within etcd.
-In these cases, we suggest using the `etcdctl` tool to query and manage the etcd database.
+In these cases, we suggest using the [etcdctl tool][27] to query and manage the etcd database.

-Sensu's supported packages do not include the `etcdctl` executable, so you must get it from a compatible etcd release.
+Sensu's supported packages do not include the etcdctl executable, so you must get it from a compatible etcd release.

 ### Configure etcdctl environment variables